Does Exercise Help Depression? Active Ways To Fight The Blues

 Many experts believe that one of the ways exercise works to combat depression is by flooding the brain with endorphins—which are known to many as “feel-good chemicals” that can improve your mood.

 Along with these benefits, exercise can have even more positive effects depending upon what form it takes.
 Playing a sport, for instance, can help fight depression by cementing positive social connections with other people.
-Exercising outside, whether hiking, running or just enjoying a stroll, can give you a healthy dose of sunshine and vitamin D. Exercise can also improve self-image and self-esteem by improving your physical fitness and helping you get into better shape.
+Exercising outside, whether hiking, running or just enjoying a stroll, can give you a healthy dose of vitamin D. Exercise can also improve self-image and self-esteem by improving your physical fitness and helping you get into better shape.

-While exercise shouldn't be the only method for treating depression, many might find that it has been shown to have a wealth of positive effects.
+While exercise shouldn't necessarily be the only method for treating depression, many might find that it has been shown to have a wealth of positive effects.

 How to combat depression through exercise